Horse Property For Sale In North Las Vegas

 Call or text us today with any questions or for an appointment to see some of these great homes- 702-750-7599

 This website and information were made available for you to explore by Kurt Grosse with Realty One Group.
-Kurt is a Las Vegas Top-Producing Realtor since 1996 and a Retired Building Engineer (PE, CE).
+Kurt is a Las Vegas Top-Producing Realtor since 1996 and a former Nevada Building Engineer, a PE, CE.

 His goal with his buyers and sellers is to use his extensive building skills and real estate knowledge to protect them.
-The Las Vegas Real Estate Market is ever-changing.
-With how quickly homes are built in Southern Nevada, his skills are invaluable.
+The Las Vegas Real Estate Market is ever-changing and with how quickly homes are built in Southern Nevada, his skills are invaluable.